-The actuarial present value of promised retirement benefits is assessed on a triennial basis by the scheme actuary in accordance with the requirements of IAS19 and relevant actuarial standards.
-As permitted under the Code, the financial statements include a note disclosing the actuarial present value of retirement benefits as detailed at Appendix A.
+The actuarial present value of promised retirement benefits is assessed on a triennial basis by the scheme actuary in accordance with the requirements of IAS19 Post-Employment Benefits and relevant actuarial standards.
+As permitted under the Code, the financial statements include an appendix that discloses the actuarial present value of retirement benefits as detailed at Appendix A.